pypeit/PypeIt/paper/paper.md

 is provided as online documentation hosted by [Read the Docs](https://pypeit.readthedocs.io), which is regularly updated.

+This v1.0 release of ``PypeIt`` is designed to be used by both advanced spectroscopists with prior data reduction expertise and new astronomers.
+It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accomodate longslit, multislit, as well as cross-dispersed echelle spectra.
+It has already enabled several scientific publications [@hsyu2018; @eilers2020; @wang2020].

 After the creation of a custom input/configuration file, the pipeline runs end-to-end to convert raw spectroscopic images into calibrated, science-ready spectra.
-It also includes scripts to flux calibrate and combine multiple exposures. ``PypeIt`` produces a series of calibration-related outputs and includes scripts and automatically generated plots for quality assurance inspection.
-The final outputs are FITS files with rigid data models that hold the two-dimensional (includes spatial information) and one-dimensional spectral extractions.
+It also includes scripts to flux calibrate and combine multiple exposures, as well as software for performing telluric corrections. ``PypeIt`` produces a series of calibration-related outputs and includes scripts and automatically generated plots for quality assurance inspection.
+The final outputs are FITS files with rigid well-documented data models that hold the two-dimensional (includes spatial information) and one-dimensional spectral extractions.

-Release v1.0 of ``PypeIt`` is designed to be used by both advanced spectroscopists with prior data reduction expertise and new astronomers.
-It is highly configurable and designed to be applied to any standard slit-imaging spectrograph.
-It has already enabled several scientific publications [@hsyu2018; @eilers2020; @wang2020].

 It is our plan to expand ``PypeIt`` to include the majority of spectrographs on the largest ground-based optical and near-infrared